hashicorp/terraform-provider-google/docs/r/app_engine_application.html.markdown

 * `location_id` - (Required) The [location](https://cloud.google.com/appengine/docs/locations)
    to serve the app from.

-* `ack_delete_noop` - (Optional) Set to true to allow Terraform to "delete" your application without error.
-   Has no bearing except to indicate that you're aware that when Terraform says it deletes an application, the application has not actually been deleted.
-To delete an application, the entire project must be deleted.

 * `auth_domain` - (Optional) The domain to authenticate users with when using App Engine's User API.